-4.3.1.1 Threat Intelligence Lead
+2.3.1.1 Threat Intelligence Lead

 A Threat Intelligence Lead is expected to have knowledge and expertise in leading a team specialising in producing threat intelligence.
-They should have the ability to generate threat intelligence in a realistic, legal and safe manner with the ability to document appropriate supporting evidence.
+They should have the ability to gather threat intelligence in a realistic, legal, and safe manner with the ability to document appropriate supporting evidence.

-4.3.1.2 Threat Intelligence Analyst
+2.3.1.2 Threat Intelligence Analyst

-Threat Intelligence Analysts are expected to have knowledge and expertise to produce threat intelligence in a realistic, legal and safe manner with appropriate supporting evidence.
+Threat Intelligence Analysts are expected to have knowledge and expertise to gather threat intelligence in a realistic, legal, and safe manner, collecting appropriate supporting evidence.

-4.3.1.3 Threat Intelligence Skills Matrix
+2.3.1.3 Threat Intelligence Skills Matrix